History of Punjab: Geographical extent

-Today Punjab region is usually considered to consist of Punjab province in Pakistan and Punjab state in India.
+Today the Punjab region is usually considered to consist of the Punjab province in Pakistan and the Punjab state in India.
 The boundaries of the region are ill-defined and focus on historical accounts and thus the geographical definition of the term "Punjab" has changed over time.
-In the 16th century, Mughal Empire referred it to a relatively smaller area between the Indus and the Sutlej rivers.
-In British Raj, the Punjab Province was a large administrative region encompassing the present-day Indian states and union territories of Punjab, Haryana, Himachal Pradesh, Chandigarh, and Delhi and the Pakistani regions of Punjab and Islamabad Capital Territory.
+In the 16th century, the Mughal Empire referred it to a relatively smaller area between the Indus and the Sutlej rivers.
+During the British Raj, the Punjab Province was a large administrative region encompassing the present-day Indian states and union territories of Punjab, Haryana, Himachal Pradesh, Chandigarh, and Delhi and the Pakistani regions of Punjab and Islamabad Capital Territory.
 It bordered Balochistan and North-West Frontier to the west, Jammu and Kashmir to the north, the Hindi Belt to the east, and Rajasthan and Sindh to the south.

 Prehistory

 Paleolithic

 Homo erectus lived on the Pothohar Plateau, in upper Punjab, Pakistan along the Soan River (nearby modern-day Rawalpindi) during the Pleistocene Epoch.
 Soanian sites are found in the Sivalik region across what are now India, Pakistan and Nepal.
 The Soanian culture was a prehistoric technological culture from the Siwalik Hills.
 It is named after the Soan Valley in Punjab, Pakistan.
 The Soanian culture has been approximated to have taken place during the Middle Pleistocene period or the mid-Holocene epoch (Northgrippian).
 Soanian artifacts were manufactured on quartzite pebbles, cobbles, and occasionally on boulders, all derived from various fluvial sources on the Siwalik landscape.
 Soanian assemblages generally comprise varieties of choppers, discoids, scrapers, cores, and numerous flake type tools, all occurring in varying typo-technological frequencies at different sites.